 Clientbook is a mobile app and web platform that allows retail sales associates to collect and track client data, build custom wish lists for key clients with products they'd like, text customers follow up messages to encourage them to shop with you again, and so much more.

 It's the best way to enhance the in-store experience and elevate your brand.
-Check out our customer success stories for even more proof!
+Want to see for yourself?
+Take a free tour of Clientbook's software right now.

 Conclusion